Park Heong-joon: 2021 Busan mayoral election

 On 4 March 2021, Park won PPP preselection with obtaining 54.40%, defeating the former Deputy Mayor of Busan Park Seong-hun and the former MP for Gwangmyeong 2nd constituency Lee Un-ju.

 From November 2020 to March 2020, various polls indicated that he had been the most favourable candidate.

-On 12 March 2021, Park posted on his Facebook that he has quit as a professor of Dong-a University that he had been working from 1 September 1991.
-He indicated that he would permanently quit as a scholar but become as a full-time politician.
+On 12 March 2021, Park posted on his Facebook that he had quit being a professor of Dong-a University where he had been working from 1 September 1991.
+He indicated that he would permanently quit as a scholar but become a full-time politician.
 Nevertheless, on 25 March, The Hankyoreh reported that his withdrawal from Dong-a University was shortly after he opened courses for a new semester.
 According to the newspaper, Park had opened 2 courses (1 for postgraduate and 1 other for doctorate) in February and the course selection period was from 15 to 25 February, while he was contesting PPP preselection for Busan mayorship.
 As the first class was on 4 March, the same day he was officially nominated as the candidate, the lecturer-in-charge for the doctorate course was immediately replaced to another person while the postgraduate course was abolished.
-This movement provoked a public uproar; one professor whom he used to work together with Park condemned that "the students' rights to learn were trampled".
-On the other hand, Park's election campaign revealed that Park has already resigned on 28 February, but there were some issues with the resignation letter, and could only be submitted on 2 March (accepted a week later).
+This movement provoked a public uproar; one professor who used to work together with Park condemned that "the students' rights to learn were trampled".
+On the other hand, Park's election campaign revealed that Park had already resigned on 28 February, but there were some issues with the resignation letter, and could only be submitted on 2 March (accepted a week later).
 They also indicated that the postgraduate course was abolished due to the lack of students.

 The exit poll released shortly after the election on 7 April showed that Park was expected to obtain 64.0%, while the Democratic candidate Kim Young-choon could only receive 33.0%.
 He expressed his gratitude to his supporters after he was confirmed to be elected.
-At 02:30 KST 8 April, the ballot counting was finished, and Park received 961,576 votes (62.67%).
+At 02:30 KST on 8 April, the ballot counting was finished, and Park received 961,576 votes (62.67%).

 Mayor of Busan

-Park was set to take an oath at 11:00 KST 8 April 2021 after he receives a certificate of election from the Busan Metropolitan City Election Commission.
-His term will end on 30 June 2022 as he was elected in a by-election; he will only serve the remaining term of Oh Keo-don.
+Park took the oath of office at 11:00 KST 8 April 2021 after he received a certificate of election from the Busan Election Commission.
+His first term ended on 30 June 2022 as he was elected in a by-election; he served the remaining term of Oh Keo-don.
+He was re-elected in the 8th local elections, and will serve his second term as mayor until 30 June 2026.

 Inauguration

 Park paid a visit to Chungnyeolsa at 8:30 KST 8 April, and then subsequently headed to the City Election Commission, where he received a certificate of election.
-His inauguration ceremony at the Busan Metropolitan City Hall was proceeded with an online format due to the social distancing measurement Tier 2 in order to curb the COVID-19 pandemic.
+His inauguration ceremony at the Busan Metropolitan City Hall proceeded with an online format due to social distancing in order to curb the COVID-19 pandemic.